vague-rabbit/deltaRateChanger/README.md

 My attempt at creating a rate changer for osu!.
 Tested only for osu! and osu!taiko game modes.
 Created in python using PyQt5.
+Currently UI scaling is broken but I will fix it sometime.

 # Install (.exe)
 1. Download latest release of this.